 Find customers you have the closest proximity to: Proximity doesn’t just refer to the contact’s location.
 This could be an account that has a relationship with an existing customer of yours.
 This opens up a lot of avenues that wouldn’t be available to you otherwise.

 Contacts that engage with your company online: Who is interacting with your company on social media?
 Who’s visiting your site?
+Which contacts from an email list are interacting with CTAs?
 Using social listening tools or deanonymizing website traffic will likely uncover a number of accounts you may have overlooked.

 3. Check and validate contact details